kjabon/kjabon.github.io/_posts/2023-03-14-CoachRLDetails.md

 As you may recall, a reinforcement learning algorithm progresses through a trajectory of time steps.
 Each time step is composed of an observation, an action, an observation following that action, and a reward associated with the transition.
 Read [Sutton and Barto](http://www.incompleteideas.net/book/the-book-2nd.html) for more details.

-{% include figure.html path="assets/img/RLProblem.png" title="RL Problem" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/RLProblem.png" title="RL Problem" class="img-fluid rounded" %}
 <div class="caption">
 Agents act in (or "send actions to") the environment.
 The environment progresses one time step based on this action, and responds with an observation and reward.
 <d-footnote>Figure from Deepmind Acme paper on arXiv. [arXiv:2006.00979]</d-footnote>